ahmedadel-11/notes/README.md

-Here is a more detailed example of how you can implement the endpoint:
+Here is the updated code:

 **IRegistrationRepository interface**
 ```